A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 What was the population of the Caribbean under Dutch colonial rule one hundred years ago?

-Migration and colonisation of the 17th, 18th, and 19th centuries led to the fact that around 1924 the population of the Dutch Caribbean (including Suriname and Guyanas) is remarkably diverse.
+Migration and colonisation of the 17th, 18th, and 19th centuries led to the fact that around 1924 the population of the Dutch Caribbean (including Suriname and Guyanas) was remarkably diverse, as it is today.
 The population in the aforementioned areas was mainly divided into: Afro-Caribbean descendants of enslaved, mixed descendants with plantation holders, various groups of Western and Southern Europeans, indigenous peoples, Indian, Javanese, and Chinese contract workers, and Middle Eastern traders.

 The Afro-Caribbean was the majority, while Europeans still held significant economic and political power.
 Society was highly layered, with lasting social inequalities from the colonial period.
 Contract workers played a crucial role in the economy after slavery, especially in Suriname.